|1904 11 21||2001 09 18||Boston, Mass.

 - Despite "socially correct" statements in the media when Ellington died, he did not divorce his wife Edna and marry Mildred.
 He remained married to Edna until her death in 1967.

-- Ellington left Mildred in the late 1930s (possibly 1938) to live with Bea Ellis, otherwise known as Evie.
+- Ellington left Mildred in 1938 to live with Bea Ellis, otherwise known as Evie.

 - She remained friends with Ruth Ellington into old age and referred to Mercer Ellington as her godson.(2)